gvanem/wsock-trace/README.md

 These environment variables are on the form:
   * `<drive>:\Documents and Settings\<User Name>\ProgramData`.
 (Win-XP)
   * `<drive>:\Users\<User Name>\AppData\Roaming`.
 (Win-Vista+)

-Since it's a confusing subject what a program's configuration directory should be, it's best to define a `%HOME%` to point to the excact place for such config-files.

 ### Running samples